-Mid-term advisory reports are issued to students who are having difficulty in a course.
-In a mid-term advisory report, the faculty member identifies problem areas that need to be addressed for the students to be successful in the course.
-Students who receive a mid-term advisory report are expected to make an appointment to meet with their professor to address the areas of concern and develop a plan for success.
-If a student has a grade less than C in a didactic course, a mid-term advisory report will be issued.
+Mid-term advisory notes are issued to students who are having difficulty in a course.
+In a midterm advisory report, the faculty member identifies problem areas that need to be addressed for the students to be successful in the course.
+Students who receive a mid-term advisory note are expected to make an appointment to meet with their professor to address the areas of concern and develop a plan for success.
+If a student has a grade less than C in a didactic course, a mid-term advisory note will be issued.